-The market/fair value of the assets of the fund, that were available for benefits, had decreased from \$75.4 million as of June 30, 2008 to \$55.1 million as of June 30, 2009.
-This decrease is due to the unfavorable return on fund assets.
-The actuarial value of the assets of \$71.6 million at June 30, 2009, is \$16.5 million higher than the market/fair value of the assets due to recognition of only 20% of the actuarial loss in fiscal year 2009.
+The market/fair value of the assets of the fund, that were available for benefits, decreased from \$55.1 million as of June 30, 2009 to \$54.7 million as of June 30, 2010.
+The actuarial value of the assets of \$66.2 million at June 30, 2010, is \$11.5 higher than the market/fair value of the assets due to recognition of 40% of the actuarial loss in fiscal year 2009 and 20% of the actuarial gain in fiscal year 2010.

 The Governmental Accounting Standards Board (GASB) has promulgated Statements No. 25 and 27 that mandate, among other things, the use of market or market related (actuarial) asset value.
 Prior to the valuation as of June 30, 2009, it was agreed that market/fair value, without adjustment, would be used for all actuarial purposes.
 Under Public Act 96-0043, effective in the June 30, 2009 valuation, the contribution projections would be set based on the actuarial value of assets.
 Funding status determinations and the Annual Required Contributions (ARC) were calculated based on the actuarial value of assets.
-Had this change not been enacted, the ARC and the statutory contribution would have been higher and as noted, the funding status would be 22.5% rather than the 29.2%.